YinJC/uk-tex-faq/FAQ-backref.md

----
-layout: page
-title: References from the bibliography to the citation
+# References from the bibliography to the citation
----

 A link (or at least a page reference), from the bibliography to the citing command, is often useful in large documents.